Son of Thomas and Annie Weston of 'Belmont,'

 known as "Soapy Joe's," much of his raw product for this process being supplied by the Olympia Company.
 It is

-therefore possible that both Charles and Philip had found employment within the Watson empire.
+therefore possible that both Charles and Philip had found employment within the auspices of the Watson empire.

 Leeds University & O.T.C.